Red zone (gridiron football)

 The player spacing issues are less of a factor in Canadian football, where the end zones are significantly deeper and wider than in American football.

 For all but the weakest amateur kickers, the red zone is universally within field goal range, assuring that points will be scored on a drive unless the team on offense commits a turnover, or a field goal is blocked or missed.
 As a result, ball control is a greater priority in most red zone situations.

+Under the dynamic kickoff rules introduced in the professional game in the 2020s, the kicker must land the ball in the red zone without going into the end zone (to avoid a 35-yard touchback) or landing short (an illegal procedure penalty).

 In the "Kansas Playoff" method of settling ties, play starts just outside the red zone, at the 25-yard line, thus most plays in that method occur in the red zone as the ball is advanced.

 While the term “red zone” is often attributed to Joe Gibbs, the term was used by Steve Eskey as early as 1979.